ghi-electronics/Docs/hardware/components/spwf04sa.md

 ---
 ## Introduction

-The SPWF04SA WiFi module, by STMicroelectronics, is an inexpensive option to bring IoT to embedded devices.
+The SPWF04SA WiFi module from STMicroelectronics is an inexpensive option to bring IoT to embedded devices.
 While discontinued and out of support, this page provides resources for existing products.

 ## Using the SPWF04SA WiFi Module